 The investigation will be conducted by the Affirmative Action Officer.
-These procedures allow for formal and informal processes with investigations affording all interested persons and their representatives, if any, an opportunity to be heard and/or submit evidence relevant to a complaint.
+These procedures allow for formal and informal processes with investigations affording all interested persons an opportunity to be heard and/or submit evidence relevant to a complaint.
+It should be noted that advisors may be present to provide support, but may not participate.